fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+Update MudBlazor to 6.4.0 and adapt MudExPopover required changes.
+Update Microsoft.AspNetCore.Components.Web to 7.0.5 for .net 7 and 6.0.16 for .net 6

  - 1.7.46 > Ensure Min or Max sizes arn't overwritten when using Resizable
  - 1.7.46 > More fluent overloads for [MudExStyleBuilder](https://www.mudex.org/d/MudExStyleBuilder/MudExStyleBuilder)
  - 1.7.42 > Add Dialog Appearance